Guide to Essay Structuring

-Organizing your academic essay correctly is also important because it can help you achieve a better grade.
-A well-structured essay will allow your professor or instructor to see the logical progression of your thoughts and the development of your argument.
+Organizing your essay correctly can also improve your grade.
+A well-structured essay allows your professor or instructor to follow the logical progression of your thoughts and the development of your argument.
+(University of Wisconsin Writing Center)

 Essay Writing Guide – read more about all steps involved in essay writing in our detailed guide.